iQpay logo - Digital payment solutions for food assistance and benefits

 Approved consent language

-The partner presents the approved iQPay consent language, which identifies Bridge Purchasing Inc dba iQPay as the sender and explains the message purpose.
+The partner presents the approved iQPay consent language, which identifies Bridge Purchasing Solutions, Inc. dba iQPay as the sender and explains the message purpose.

 3. 3